fbpx

 The Spring 2023 edition of the Psychedelic Medicine Association Journal Club

-Log In To Register
+Log In To Watch the Recording

 *Exclusive for members.

-Thursday, March 30th at 5 pm Pacific, 8 pm Eastern >> Log In To Register >>
+Thursday, March 30th at 5 pm Pacific, 8 pm Eastern >> Log In To Watch the Recording >>

 Join us for the spring 2023 edition of: